 After the financial crisis, the supply was low, and a fall in supplies created a shortage of over 300,000 homes a year.
 As a result, the government claims "it is required to build new homes to increase the supply, but even after building 300,000 homes a year, the supplies may not be adequate to meet the growing needs."

 The inflation prices, the stamp duty and lower wages compared to the home price lead to unaffordability.
 In addition, the confusion created by Brexit delays aggravated fears that sellers are not posting their properties.

 The Help-to-Buy scheme, expected to close in two years, helped new buyers to come into the market.
 Nonetheless, the government faces huge liabilities, which could pose a market risk, especially in a disorderly Brexit, where the prices can drop further.

 Rents Continue to Grow

 Rents are constantly increasing; even though; the UK housing markets have slowed in the past years, people, on average, are spending over 36 per cent of their wages on renting.

 Buy-to-let mortgages with low rates, easy evictions, generous tax breaks, uncapped rents and the inability of the young workers to buy homes due to the huge difference between the wages and the home price have created opportunities for the homeowners.

 Some leading agencies' reports find that rents grew 16% in the 13 years from 2002 to 2015, and wages grew 2%.

-The government gives power to the homeowners to evict a tenant without a good reason, which makes it difficult for the renters to go against the landlords and this raises the official homeless people condition where people are sofa surfing or sleeping in shed, vehicles or cars, as maintaining a landlord is becoming highly expensive.
+The government gives power to the homeowners to evict a tenant without a good reason, which makes it difficult for the renters to go against the landlords, and this raises the official homeless people condition where people are even opting for sofa surfing or sleeping in sheds, vehicles or cars, as becoming a landlord is more expensive.